exercism/javascript-lib-static-analysis/README.md

 ## Usage

-> Note: all types such as `Node` are **not** imported from `'typescript'`, but rather from `'@typescript-eslint/typescript-estree'` in order to increase compatability with tooling and normalisation of the output tree.
+> Note: all types such as `Node` are **not** imported from `'typescript'`, but rather from `'@typescript-eslint/typescript-estree'` in order to increase compatibility with tooling and normalisation of the output tree.
 Types such as `Node` all live on a single export from that package called `TSESTree`.

 In order to perform statical analysis on estree compatible languages (such as JavaScript or TypeScript), a source first needs to be parsed.
 This can be accomplished using the `AstParser`: